 Then the notion of being strangers will be forgotten, for the colony itself becomes motherland.

-(This mediation draws heavily on a Dutch meditation titled – translated – “Our motherland in the heavens” by the late Prof. B Holwerda.
+(This meditation draws heavily on a Dutch meditation titled – translated – “Our motherland in the heavens” by the late Prof. B Holwerda.
 Based on Philippians 3:20,21, he linked it to Ascension Day.
 It was published in a book De Wijsheid die Behoudt, Oosterbaan & Le Cointre, Goes, Netherlands, 1957.)